ABOUT THIS COURSE

 Discussion and Depart

-Tony Dunn has taught for over 30 years in secondary schools and sixth form colleges, mainly in inner city areas, specialising in A-level Physics.
-He was Head of Science for 12 years and spent several years training Physics teachers in SE Asia.
-He has been an examiner for A-level Physics for the past 4 years.
+Tony Dunn is a current examiner for OCR A-level Physics and has taught for over 30 years in secondary schools and sixth form colleges, mainly in inner city areas, specialising in A-level Physics.
+Since the new A-level curriculum was introduced, he has had 100% pass rates with all his A-level Physics groups, whilst working at an inclusive college in a deprived borough.
+He was a Head of Science for 12 years and also spent several years training Physics teachers in SE Asia.